Bhavya-2k03/multisourceRAG/README.md

 # multisourceRAG
 A LangChain-powered multi-source Retrieval-Augmented Generation (RAG) system that can answer queries using:
-1.Wikipedia -> for general knowledge
+1. Wikipedia -> for general knowledge
-2.arXiv –> for research papers
+2. arXiv –> for research papers
-3.LangSmith documentation (via FAISS retriever) –> for project-specific knowledge
+3. LangSmith documentation (via FAISS retriever) –> for project-specific knowledge
-Built with Ollama + Gemma3
+Built with Ollama & Gemma3

 1. **Clone the repository**
 ```bash